 Cancellations and Refunds

 Refunds may only be processed if a registration is cancelled five or more business days before event day.
-Advanced cancellations are subject to administrative fees.
+Cancellations are subject to administrative fees.
 No refunds will be given for no-shows.
-For programs where the fee is $19.99 or less, no refunds will be issued due to processing fees.
-If the program is cancelled due to weather, illness, or minimum participants not registered, we will attempt to reschedule, or a full refund will be issued based on the circumstances of the cancellation.
+For programs that have a registration fee of $19.99 per person or less, no refunds will be issued due to processing fees.
+If the program is cancelled due to weather, illness, or minimum registrations not reached, we will attempt to reschedule, or a full refund will be issued based on the circumstances of the cancellation.

 About the Presenter

 Sock Gee Gan is a Certified Forest Therapy Guide through the Association on Nature and Forest Therapy Guides and Programs.
-A resident of Mississauga who loves to wander and explore in nature, she is eager to share the many benefits of Forest Bathing with the community.
-Sock Gee believes that remembering that we are part of nature leads to harmonious relationship with others and the more-than human world.
+A resident of Mississauga who loves to wander and explore in nature, she is eager to share the benefits of Forest Bathing with the community.